Last reviewed 3 March 2021

 In the UK, the NHS Test and Trace system is operative.
 It should be supported by all employers.
 Further information can be found from the online document, NHS Test and Trace: how it works.

-A strategy setting out priority groups for the vaccination roll-out has been published by the Joint Committee on Vaccination and Immunisation, Advice on priority groups for COVID-19 vaccination.
+A strategy setting out priority groups for the vaccination roll-out has been developed by the Joint Committee on Vaccination and Immunisation, Advice on priority groups for COVID-19 vaccination.
 The JCVI is the expert advisory group responsible for making recommendations relating to all aspects of vaccination in the UK.
-According to the strategy, the highest priority groups include staff working in care homes, care home residents, the over 80s and frontline health and social care workers.
-The vaccine will be rolled out to other priority groups through 2021.
+According to the strategy, the most vulnerable must be vaccinated first, along with those that care for them.
+This includes care home residents and staff as the highest priority.
+People who are on a GP register for learning disabilities were added to the priority groups in an update to the schedule.

-At present the Pfizer/BioNTech vaccine is not licensed for use on those under 16 years of age.
+At present none of the available vaccines are licensed for use on those under 16 years of age.
 Vaccines trials have only just begun on children and young people and there is currently very limited data on clinical risk factors in childhood.

 Where can the latest information be found?